 Risks of Alcohol Self-Detox

 The risks of Alcohol Detoxification at home far outweigh the benefits for a number of reasons.
 We can begin by saying that detoxing at home is rarely successful.
 Many individuals quit within the first 24 hours, just from the difficulty of managing the symptoms.
 A study published in the journal Drug and Alcohol Dependence reports the success rate as only 30%, and a continued sobriety for over 4 years is less than 90%.
 Part of this issue is that the alcoholic does not have the support at home that he/she would make at a treatment center.
-There is a need for counseling, friends, helpful mentors, and group support that is rarely present in the home situation, and certainly not for 24 hours a day, 7 days a week.
+There is a need for alcohol abuse counselor, friends, helpful mentors, and group support that is rarely present in the home situation, and certainly not for 24 hours a day, 7 days a week.
 The alcoholic needs to be away from the trigger situations that are cues to drinking, like people, places and bottles.
 The drinker needs medical attention, because of the life-threatening physical and psychological symptoms that happen in detox.

 What are the side effects of self-detoxing?